Stop Running Out of Time on ACT Math!

 Consider the first 40 question as your region of maximum score gain.
 Give these questions your biggest effort.
 Apply the time saving techniques discussed above.
 Skip problems that take more than 30 seconds, and eliminate answer choices.

-Remember, your goal to concentrate on the first 40 questions is to save yourself time, not necessarily get all of them right.
+Remember, your goal is to concentrate on the first 40 questions is to save yourself time, not necessarily get all of them right.

 Don’t forget to leave yourself a couple of minutes at the end to bubble in (your best guess) answers to the last 20 questions you didn’t even attempt.
 You have a 20% chance of getting them right.